yuuuu7/nessus-parser/README.md

 ## Other stuff to take note of:
 1. `sorted.xlsx` is just `output_results_unique.xlsx` but sorted by name
 2. A `.txt` format is given if you prefer to look-at/use it in that format
-3. Nessus outputs are funky sometimes, there could be a 7-zip vulnerability but the port number will be written as 445.
-So do take note that the script only handles the parsing and formatting for the most part, it does not handle/fix minor discrepencies that stem from Nessus itself